jonsag/ardHydroponic/README.md

 ### incs

 The increments/decrements of the variables above.
-How big should the jumps be.
+How big should the jumps be when using buttons 'Button 4' and 'Button5'.

 ## Libraries